data-umbrella/event-transcripts/2020/08-matt-brems-missing-data.md

 ## Transcript

-Oh
-you
-you
-you
-you
-if you have a
+### Intro (00:00)

-you can use the QA function so if you're on zoom and you hover over the video it should be on the bottom below the video it looks like QA and you can ask questions there and then we'll spend some time to answer them we do a break in the middle of the talk and then at the end of the talk as well you hey Matt I saw you just logged in are you good to go
+If you have any questions you can use the Q&A function.
+So if you're on zoom, and you hover over the video, it should be on the bottom below the video.
+It would say Q&A, and you can ask questions there, and then we'll spend some time to answer them during a break in the middle of the talk and then at the end of the talk as well. you hey Matt I saw you just logged in are you good to go